KnapsackPro/knapsack-pro-cypress/README.md

     $ npm start
     ```

-* In order to bump version of the package run (below command will also create git tag for the release):
+* In order to bump version of the package run below command.
+It will also create git commit and tag for the release:

     ```
     # bump patch version 0.0.x